llamicron/brewer-server/README.md

 ## Installation

+For development, clone the repo and run bundle install from within the `brewer-server` directory.

-Add this line to your application's Gemfile:
+To install the production gem, add this line to your application's Gemfile:

 ```ruby
 gem 'brewer-server'